 Not many things are worth a slipped disk, and we can confidently say that a pizza slice with cold beer are certainly not on the list.
-As tempting as it might sound, hiring your friends and family to do the help you out, might not be the ideal option.
+As tempting as it might sound, hiring your friends and family to help you out, might not be the ideal option.
 If you want to ensure a safe and pain-free moving experience, it would be best to go with a professional company.

 Good planning is also mandatory if you’re going to secure a slot because removals services tend to get booked quite quickly in high-demand periods.
 Hiring a professional company for your moving and packing will save you so much trouble that you might end up wondering how you’ve done it before.

 Choosing a day if you are a renter or buyer

 If you are renting your next place, plan the moving date well ahead.
 Read the contract thoroughly and be aware of clauses that involve any work that has to be done in the property you are leaving.
 You might have to book a professional end of tenancy clean in order to get your deposit back.

 If you’ve lived there for a long time, there might also be a need for some cosmetic alterations – repainting wall spots, plastering holes, or attaching cupboards back to their original place.
 Understanding the timelines of your previous commitment and any waiting times at your new home will help you outline the move-out plan.
 Sometimes key exchanges happen at the last moment – make sure you have the dates pinned with your removal company.